 Open up the placket and lay it flat.
 Place one set of straps right sides together, centered on the placket.
 Sew a scant ½” seam allowance.
 Fold the crease and seam allowance down.
 Then, fold the other creased edge right sides together and pin.
 Sew along the edge of the outside straps on both sides and trim the excess fabric away.
 Repeat for the other strap.

 Turn the placket out and edgestitch, ensuring you catch the underside.

 Continue with the tutorial on page 24 through page 29 stopping at the instructions for the button placement.
 Lay your straps right side up and place a mark a ¼” down from the top of the placket where the straps are attached.
 This is where the holes/center of your button will be placed.
-If you are using snaps, the snap prong will puncture the fabric through your mark.
-Sew on buttons or add snaps.
+If you are using Kam Snaps, the snap prong will puncture the fabric through your mark.
+Sew on buttons or add Kam snaps.
 If you are adding pockets, continue with the tutorial until the end of page 33.

 Constructing the Skirt

 I like to construct the front and back skirt separately.
 Starting with the front pieces, lay the bottom strip down with the right side facing up, place the next strip on top, right sides together and sew with a ½” seam allowance.
 Open it up and add the next strip and sew with a ½” seam allowance.
 Repeat for the remaining strips.
 Next, repeat for the back pieces.
 Finish all of the raw edges with your preferred method - serge, zig zag, or pinking shears.

 Press the seam allowance up on the front skirt piece and down on the back skirt piece.
 This way, when the side seams are sewn, they will nest together perfectly and your strips will be lined up and appear seamless while worn.
 If adding pockets, continue with the tutorial on page 34 and come back here after attaching the pockets.